Stairlifts: how to make the decision

 Get the proof

-One way to help that process is to visit a stairlift showroom and let the user see what a stairlift actually looks like, what options are available, and even what using a stairlift feels like.
-Visit our showroom, for example, and you’ll be able to try every stairlift in our range.
+One way to help that process is to visit a friend, family member or neighbour who also has stairlift fitted and let the user see what a stairlift actually looks like and even what using a stairlift feels like.

 That removes a lot of preconceptions.
 It doesn’t look like a piece of hospital equipment.
 It isn’t noisy (in fact its virtually silent).
 It’s really simple to use.
 It’s completely safe.
 And it won’t mean major reconstruction (or any reconstruction) of your hallway to fit it.

-So if broaching the subject of stairlift installation is proving a headache for you, let us help your loved one reach their own conclusions.
+So if broaching the subject of a stairlift is proving a headache for you, let us help your loved one reach their own conclusions.